 Targeted worm control is recommended.
 To minimise the risks of wormer resistance (anthelmintic resistance) a faecal egg count and a saliva tape worm test are recommended prior to worming treatment.
 Horses with worm egg counts of more than 200 epg should be treated.
-Tape worm can also be another hidden springtime danger for your horse, speak to your Vet about saliva tape worm testing, EquiSal, testing is recommended every six months.
+Tape worm can also be another hidden springtime danger for your horse.
+Speak to your Vet about saliva tape worm testing, EquiSal, which is recommended every six months.
 If you have not treated your horse for small redworm over the winter months, or you suspect an infection, then ensure that you select a suitable worming product, such as Moxidectin or a five-day course of Fenbendazole.

 Alongside a good worming programme, sensible pasture management techniques are important.
 Make sure that you remove droppings and don’t use horse manure as fertiliser in your pastures, you could end up spreading the parasites.
 Use chain harrowing to bring dormant larvae to the surface and kill them.
-Other ways of avoid worm problems are mixed grazing and rotating your pastures.
-Isolation any newcomers for a period of time and avoidance of overstocking, as you could end up with a lot of droppings, increasing the chance of exposure to parasites.
+Other ways to avoid worm problems are mixed grazing and rotating your pastures.
+Isolate any newcomers for a period of time and avoid overstocking, as you could end up with a lot of droppings, increasing the chance of exposure to parasites.
 If you test your horse and a positive faecal egg count is present, worm them and retest them two weeks afterwards to see if they have any resistance to the wormer.

 If you experience any recurring issues or you have questions that you feel need answering, then don’t hesitate to visit your local vet.
-Worms are an easy enough problem to deal with once identified but if they are missed they could have severe, and upsetting, result for you and your horse.
+Worms are an easy enough problem to deal with once identified but if they are missed they could have severe, and upsetting, results for you and your horse.